Ottomantric/guild-tracker/README.md

 by a few minutes and are disabled automatically on repos with no activity for 60 days — pushing any commit re-enables it.

-## Setting up the events calendar
+## Setting up member accounts and the events calendar

 The stats dashboard is read-only, so it works fine off a plain JSON file.
-RSVPs need to be writable by anyone visiting the page, in real time — a static site can't do that alone, so the calendar uses Firebase Firestore, a free database you talk to directly from the page (no server of your own to run).
+RSVPing and adding events need to be restricted to approved guild members, and someone needs a way to review new sign-ups — a static site can't do any of that alone, so this uses Firebase (a free backend you talk to directly from the page; no server of your own to run).

 1. Go to [console.firebase.google.com](https://console.firebase.google.com),
    sign in with any Google account, and click "Create a project."
 Give it any